mozman/ezdxf/docs/source/glossary.rst

         interchange data with other :term:`CAD` applications. `DXF`_ is a trademark of `Autodesk`_ ®.
 See also :ref:`what is dxf`

+    proxy-graphic
+        The proxy-graphic is an internal data format to add a graphical representation to DXF entities which are unknown (custom DXF entities), not documented or very complex so CAD applications can display them without knowledge about the internal structure of these entities.

     raw-color
         Raw color value as stored in DWG files, this integer value can represent :term:`ACI` values as well as and :term:`true-color` values